bartczernicki/MLDotNet-BaseballClassification/README.md

 * Inducted To Hall Of Fame - whether a batter will be inducted to the Hall of Fame, based on their career statistics

 The model building job includes the following features:
-* Builds multiple ML.NET binary classification models in a single C# script
+* Builds multiple ML.NET binary classification models in a single C# "script" (job)
 * Dynamic Feature Selection - Select features from an array to adjust model input dynamically
 * Dynamic Supervised Learning - Includes two label fields in a single data set, that can be switched dynamically
 * Base transformer pipeline that is re-used for all trained models as a base